Metastability of Logit Dynamics for Coordination Games: Introduction

-\paragraph{Related work.} Logit dynamics has been first studied by Blume~\cite{blumeGEB93} who showed that, for $2\times 2$ coordination games, the long-term behavior of the system is concentrated in the risk dominant equilibrium (see \cite{hsMIT88}).
-Ellison~\cite{ellisonECO93} studied logit dynamics for graphical coordination games on rings (the class of games we study in Section~\ref{sec::coordmeta}) and showed that some large fraction of the players will eventually choose the strategy with maximum potential.
-Similar results were obtained by Peyton Young~\cite{youngTR00} for more general families of graphs.
-Montanari and Saberi~\cite{msFOCS09} gave bounds on the hitting time of the highest potential equilibrium for the logit dynamics in terms of some graph theoretic properties of the underlying interaction network.
-Asadpour and Saberi~\cite{asWINE09} studied the hitting time of the Nash equilibrium for a class of congestion games.
+\paragraph{Logit dynamics.} Logit dynamics were first studied by \citet{blumeGEB93} who showed that, for two-player two-strategy coordination games, the long-term behavior of the system is concentrated in the risk dominant equilibrium (see \citep{hsMIT88}). \citet{ellisonECO93} initiated the analysis of how social networks affect the spread of innovations.
+Ellison considered dynamics that are slightly different from the logit dynamics and he focused on two extremal network topologies, the clique and the ring (the classes of games we study in Section~\ref{sec::coordmeta}).
+His results show that some large fraction of the players will eventually choose the strategy with maximum potential.
+Similar results were obtained by \citet{youngTR00} for the logit dynamics and more general families of graphs. \citet{msFOCS09} gave bounds, in terms of some graph theoretic properties of the underlying interaction network, on the time the logit dynamics take to hit the highest potential equilibrium. \citet{asWINE09} studied the hitting time of the Nash equilibrium for the logit dynamics in a class of congestion games.
+Bounds on the convergence to specific equilibria have been given also in \cite{kreindler2013fast,kreindler2014rapid}.

-The study of the mixing time of logit dynamics for strategic games has been initiated in \cite{afppSAGT10} (see also~\cite{afpppSPAA11}), whose results highlight a separation between games where the mixing time can be bounded independently from the parameter $\beta$ and games where the mixing time is necessarily exponential in $\beta$.
-The Ising model is a very well-studied topic and we refer the reader to the survey of Martinelli~\cite{Mart1999} and to Chapter 15 of~\cite{lpwAMS08}.
+The study of the mixing time of the logit dynamics for strategic games has been initiated in \citep{afppSAGT10} (see also~\citep{afpppSPAA11}), whose results highlight a separation between games where the mixing time can be bounded independently from the parameter $\beta$ and games where the mixing time is necessarily exponential in $\beta$.

-{In Physics, Chemistry or Biology, metastability is a phenomenon related to the evolution of systems under noisy dynamics.
-In particular, metastability concerns about moves between regions of the state spaces and the existence of multiple, well separated time scales: at short time scales the system appears to be in a \emph{quasi-equilibrium}, but really explores only a confined region of the available space state, while, at larger time scales, it undergoes transitions between such different regions.
-Examples of metastability can be found in biology, climatology, economics, materials science and physics.